sunfishcode/wasm-reference-manual/WebAssembly.md

 | `type`          | [value type]               | type of the variables                           |

 **Validation:**
+ - For each function body:
    - Control-flow constructs are required to form properly nested *regions*.
      Each [`loop`](#loop), [`block`](#block), and the function entry begin a region required to be terminated with an [`end`](#end).
 Each [`if`](#if) begins a region terminated with either an [`end`](#end) or an [`else`](#else).
 Each [`else`](#else) begins a region terminated with an [`end`](#end).
 Each `end` and each `else` terminates exactly one region.
    - For each instruction:
       - The requirements of the **Validation** clause in the associated instruction description are required.
    - For each instruction reachable from at least one control-flow path:
       - The value stack is required to have at least as many elements as the number of operands in the instruction's signature, on every path.
       - The [types] of the operands passed to the instruction are required to conform to the instruction's signature's operands, on every path.
       - The [types] of the values on the value stack are required to be the same for all paths that reach the instruction.
       - All values that will be popped from the value stack at the instruction are required to have been pushed within the same region (or within a region nested inside it).
    - For each instruction not reachable from any control-flow path:
       - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a set of return types for each barrier instruction such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.

 > These validation requirements are sufficient to ensure that WebAssembly has *reducible control flow*, which essentially means that all loops have exactly